Half of Britons support a second vote on Brexit, poll finds

 Since the referendum in 2016, high profile opponents of Britain’s exit - from French President Emmanuel Macron, to former British prime minister Tony Blair and billionaire investor George Soros - have suggested Britain could change its mind and avoid what they say will be disastrous for the British economy.

-According to the Survation poll only 11 percent of voters said Britain should pay 50 billion pounds to quit the EU, while 31 percent said the government should not pay anything at all.

-The poll also found 35 percent of those surveyed said they would be worse off financially after Brexit, while 14 percent said they would be better off.
+Blair said what the government was seeking to negotiate was not possible.

+“They are trying to negotiate getting out of the single market while recreating all of its benefits,” Blair said.
+“That’s not going to happen.”

-Survation said it carries out polls for media organizations including the BBC, Sky News, the Daily Telegraph and the Guardian.
+Survation said it carries out polls for media organisations including the BBC, Sky News, the Daily Telegraph and the Guardian.

-The polling agency correctly predicted a narrowing in the vote between the ruling Conservative party and the opposition Labour Party in this summer’s general election that resulted in May leading a minority government.

 Reporting by Andrew MacAskill.
 Editing by Jane Merriman